os-chip-design/chip-design-intro/01_intro.md

 **Martin Schoeberl and Luca Pezzarossa**

 ## Welcome

  * Learn the basics of chip cesign
  * Design and fabricate your own chip (ASIC)
  * We will use open-source tools only
- * This is a new 12 weeks course
+ * This is a new 13 weeks course
+    * We will adapt to your needs and interests
+    * Did an open-source chipdesign course as special course before
  * Will have rough edges
  * I am exciting to see you building your own chips